magland/connector-http-proxy/README.md

 git push heroku main
 ```

 Make a note of the URL where the server is being hosted.
-For example it might be `https://mcmc-monitor-proxy-1.herokuapp.com`.
-You will share this URL along with the proxy secret to allow users to connect their resources to your proxy server.
+For example it might be `https://connector-http-proxy-1.herokuapp.com`.
+This URL along with the proxy secret will allow clients to connect to services.